chef/chef-web-docs/chef_master/source/platforms.rst

 Supported Versions
 ==============================================

-The following table lists the versions of the OSS and commercial Chef products and projects we currently support:
+The following table lists the versions of the OSS and commercial Chef products we currently support:

 .. list-table::
    :widths: 500 500
    :header-rows: 1

-   * - Product/project
+   * - Product
      - Version
    * - Chef client
      - 12.0.0 or later